19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Mark and Recall.md

 | Range    | Self                                                |
 | Domains  | [Air](../../../Spell%20Domains/Air.md)              |

-You can spend one day to "mark" a location (5 foot cube) and enchant it as your "homebase".
-At any later point, you can then "recall" to teleport yourself to that place.
+You can spend one day to "mark" a location, enchanting it as your "homebase" for the duration.

+At a later point, you can use an [Action](../../../../Game%20Procedures/Action.md) "recall" to teleport yourself to that place.
 Doing so breaks the mark, the ritual must be redone before you can use this again.

+*A homebase should be specified to be at most a 15 foot [Aura](../../Areas%20of%20Effect/Aura.md)*

 ---
 *Upcast: You can teleport willing creatures within 30 feet at 5th level.*